svenax/trello-cli/README.md

 [PHP Trello API][] by Christian Daguerre to access the API functions.

-Use `trello help list` to see available commands and `trello help <command name>` to find out what each individual command does.
+Use `trello list` to see available commands and `trello help <command name>` to find out what each individual command does.